srlindsay/data-format-comparison/README.md

 Protobuf
 --------
 Scala protobuf integrations:

 - ScalaBuff (https://github.com/SandroGrzicic/ScalaBuff):  Activity within the last month, seems actively used.
   + sbt-scalabuff (https://github.com/sbt/sbt-scalabuff):  An SBT plugin for scalabuff.
+Only compatible with older versions of sbt (0.12, not 0.13.xx).

 - sbt-protobuf (https://github.com/sbt/sbt-protobuf):  Maybe just produces java code?
 Not clear from the description.
 Less activity and fewer committers than ScalaBuff and sbt-scalabuff.

 - protobuf-scala (https://code.google.com/p/protobuf-scala/):  Seems dead.
 Open issues like 'Message generation broken', which hasn't been updated since 2011.

-sbt-scalabuff seems to only be compatible with sbt 0.12, not the more recent versions (0.13.x).